Architeuthis-Flux/JumperlessV5/README.md

 ###### //When the prototypes get here on Monday, I'll take proper photos and these will be replaced

-*Jumperless V5 is that pair of x-ray spectacles.* Like all the fancy test equipment covering our workbenches, it converts the things that our hunter-gatherer-ass MK 1 eyeballs can't perceive into something they can.
+*Jumperless V5 is that pair of X-ray spectacles.* Like all the fancy test equipment covering our workbenches, it converts the things that our hunter-gatherer-ass MK 1 eyeballs can't perceive into something they can.
 The difference is that it does it for everything, everywhere, exactly where it's happening with an RGB LED under every hole.

 Now you're prototyping in God Mode, never again will you spend 2 hours testing every possible issue just to find that your Tx and Rx lines are swapped, or you forgot to hook up the Vcc pin, or some other thing that seems absolutely obvious in retrospect but you simply didn't have the information until you went down the list and checked each thing that could possibly go wrong.